+In this day and age, there is an overwhelmingly large amount of salon marketing strategies to grow your salon.
+One thing is very important and that’s customer service.
 It’s pretty easy, right?
 Not really, especially when the customer is always right.
 You want to establish a good relationship with your customers and clients.
 Pretty much whatever they say, goes – to a certain extent, obviously.

 Most people will agree that customer service is more important than the service.
 If someone is nice but the service is so-so, the likeliness of that person going back to that business is higher than if the service is great and the customer service is horrible.
 Make people feel comfortable.
 Some people may even come to your salon to just talk because they want someone to talk to.
 The more open you are to them, the more open and willing to come back they are.
 Be there for your customer.
 Remember, your customers are what makes your business stay alive.
 Your customers should always be right, even if they are wrong.
 Be awesome to your clients and it will pay off.
 You will get more clients and customers.

 9. Follow Ups